AlgoTradingHub/theplatform-book/source/verbs/amendsdmends/trdmend.md

 ```

 ::: note
-In triadic dmend the last argument should be monadic, but some verbs are treated as dyadic..
+In triadic dmend the last argument should be monаdic, but some verbs are treated as dyаdic..
-Use `:` after the verb to indicate the use of monadic.
+Use `:` after the verb to indicate the use of monаdic.
 :::

 ```o